kanumuri9593/YVLegendView/README.md

 ### Installing
-Just Clone or download this repo to your desktop drag and drop **YVLegendView** Folder to your Project, thats it you are ready to use it in your view.
+Just Clone or download this repo to your desktop drag and drop **YVLegendView** Folder to your Project, that's it you are ready to use it in your view.

 ### Prerequisites
 Written in **Swift 3**